VMSdemo/East-West-contrast-in-life-expectancy-losses-in-2020-21/README.md

 == Weekly excess deaths in Stata

 This sub-folder contains a Stata do-file together with input and output data files.

 Stata do-file: Analysis-weeks-East-West-stdp-FIN1.do

-The do-file runs calculations of the baseline (predicted) values of the crude death rates in 2020 and 2021 for listed populations.
-For the prediction, it uses a functional form with a quadratic trend and two sin-cosin harmonics.
-More details are given in the text of the study.
-Input data file: stmf-21-Oct-2022-vs-plus-RUS2021.csv Output log-file: Mort-excess-weeks-cntrs.log
+Input data file: stmf-21-Oct-2022-vs-plus-RUS2021.csv

+Output log-file: Mort-excess-weeks-cntrs.log

 == Regression analysis of factors
 This sub-folder contains a Stata do-file together with input and output files.